Libensemble/libensemble/docs/data_structures/libE_specs.rst

 General Specs
 =============

-libEnsemble is primarily customized by setting options within a ``libE_specs`` dictionary or using the ``LibeSpecs`` class.
-When provided as a Python class, options are validated immediately on instantiation.
+libEnsemble is primarily customized by setting options within a ``LibeSpecs`` class or dictionary.

 .. code-block:: python